-- Cultural Noise – This bias occurs when the interviewee’s responses are according to what s/he thinks the interviewer would want to listen to rather than being honest about the responses.
+Cultural Noise – This bias occurs when the interviewee’s responses are according to what s/he thinks the interviewer would want to listen to rather than being honest about the responses.
 Here, it is the test of interviewer’s ability to distinguish between a candidate’s socially acceptable answer from their true opinion.

 Eg. the candidate might agree to work in a team as the interviewer stresses on their role involving teamwork.

-- Stereotyping Bias- This occurs when the interviewer assumes a candidate has certain traits because they are a member of a certain group.
+Stereotyping Bias- This occurs when the interviewer assumes a candidate has certain traits because they are a member of a certain group.
 If job requirements include lifting 50 pounds, an interviewer might inaccurately assume women cannot meet this requirement.

-- Generalization Bias-Generalization bias can occur when interviewers assume candidates’ mannerisms in the interview are part of their everyday behavior.
+Generalization Bias-Generalization bias can occur when interviewers assume candidates’ mannerisms in the interview are part of their everyday behavior.
 The interviewer might assume what the candidate did once is what s/he would always do.

 Halo/Horn Bias: This is the most common cognitive interview bias in which an interviewer allows one strong point about the candidate to overshadow or have an effect on everything else s/he says.
 It could be something that pleased him (halo) or something that he didn’t like (horn) that clouds every other response of the candidate, making the interview subject to the interviewer’s subjective opinions.
 This, too, plays on the first impression belief.

 Now, even if his/her job does not require him/her to have good command over English, if the interviewer bases their judgement on this, they would let it affect the whole interview, in which the interviewee might turn out to be excellent in their craft, but still might be rejected or accepted purely on the basis of a Halo bias.

 This occurs when the interviewer does not make notes of every interview which makes it difficult to recall every detail of the interview, making it hard for them to evaluate all candidates interviewed during the decision making process.

 Try asking someone to say a list of words to you.
 Now, try to recall them in order and see which ones you are able to recall easily, which ones take time and the number of words you completely forgot.

-- Contrast Effect – When a stronger candidate interviews after a relatively weaker candidate, they may appear more qualified than they actually are as the contrast between the two candidates makes the former appear exceptionally better than they actually are.
+Contrast Effect – When a stronger candidate interviews after a relatively weaker candidate, they may appear more qualified than they actually are as the contrast between the two candidates makes the former appear exceptionally better than they actually are.
 This becomes a problem that should be kept in check by the interviewer while taking interviews one after the other.